 Are you a person that like to make things or build with your hands?

-UK Sculpture is an internationally recognized program that is primarily housed in the Metal Arts Facility, but also draws upon faculty and facilities elsewhere in the School.
+UK Sculpture is an internationally recognized program that is primarily housed in the Metal Arts Building, but also draws upon faculty and facilities elsewhere in the School.
 In the past 30 years hundreds of BA, BFA and MFA graduates are now professionally practicing as artists, educators, directors of sculpture parks and even heads of national sculpture organizations.
 Our sculpture program’s success is based on our excellent faculty, who teach a diverse range of media and technical practices.
 Art studio majors with an emphasis in sculpture enjoy a challenging program of study that prepares them professionally and artistically.

 The UK Metal Arts Building is the place to facilitate both technical and conceptual practices in combination of multiple processes.
 The facility is equipped with Foundry areas for metal cast processes, Blacksmithing area, multiple Fabrication Stations, Mold Making area, and Metal Forming area.
 The shop is furnished with a Digital Swift Cut Plasma Bed, Edwards Iron Worker, Metal Roller, Big Blu Power Hammer, Multiple welders, Clark Forklift, and much more.